Skip to main content.

 Commencement Ceremony

-Celebrate the Classes of 2020, 2021, and 2022 and the awarding of honorary degrees.
-James C. Chambers ’81, chair of the Board of Trustees of Bard College, presiding, and The Right Reverend Andrew M. L. Dietsche, officiating.
+Celebrate the Class of 2025 and the awarding of honorary degrees.
+James C. Chambers ’81, chair of the Board of Trustees of Bard College, presiding, and The Right Reverend Matthew F. Heyd, officiating.
 A professional photographer will take photos of graduates receiving their degrees.
 Families of graduates will be contacted by Genesee Photo Systems to purchase images.
 For safety reasons, standing in the aisle is prohibited during the ceremony.

 Commencement Tent, Seth Goldfine Memorial Field